Meet Sheila Christensen

 Sheila is the owner of Quilters’ Lane, a local quilt shop in Masterton on the North Island of New Zealand.
-She loves to teach classes, design quilts and write patterns, and she has been designing her Mystery quilts since 2012.
-These Mysteries are different as they are not based on a set of blocks, but are more a set of puzzle pieces that come together at the end to create an overall quilt design.
+She loves to teach classes, design quilts, and write patterns, and she has been designing her Mystery quilts since 2012.
+These Mysteries are different as they are not based on a set of blocks but are more like a set of puzzle pieces that come together at the end to create an overall quilt design.

 Sheila has won awards for her quilts at New Zealand shows and has also been a tutor at the National Symposia.
 She continues to push the boundaries in her quilting and develop new and different ways of creating quilts.
-She enjoys a mixture of modern and traditional quilting and always continues to learn, having attended workshops with Joen Wolfrom, Nancy Crow, Sue Spargo, Kathy Doughty, Gail Garber, Susan Brubaker Knapp and many other wonderful tutors who have visited New Zealand
+She enjoys a mixture of modern and traditional quilting and always continues to learn, having attended workshops with Joen Wolfrom, Nancy Crow, Sue Spargo, Kathy Doughty, Gail Garber, Susan Brubaker Knapp, and many other wonderful tutors who have visited New Zealand

 As well as quilting, Sheila loves to go on long walks in the mountains near her home, and has started writing about her walks on her blog at www.mysteryquilter.com.
 She is very excited to be working with Cotton Cuts on the Mystery quilt and especially loves the fact that the project will be supporting people with disabilities into work.